Our team at Blue Water Mortgage prides itself on helping first time home buyers understand the home buying process.

 Well, look no further.
 Our team of experienced brokers at Blue Water Mortgage have put together a detailed compilation of some of the best first time home buyer tips available.
 It is our hope that a first time home buyer who follows some or all of these surefire tips will be better prepared for their first home buying experience.

-Tip #21 — Be Real About Your Budget
+Tip #21 — Be Realistic About Your Budget and How Much You Can Afford

 The idea of being realistic with your budget pretty much applies to anything in life — shopping at the mall, going to the grocery store or planning a vacation.
 But this is principle is especially necessary for a first time home buyer who is taking all the necessary steps to buy a house.
 In fact, of all of the first time home buyer tips out there, this may be the most important.